Grants for Registered Charities

 The Thomas Wall Trust believes that communication skills are critical capabilities for people who want to improve their employment prospects, self-confidence, resilience, and life chances.

-The Trust recognises that communication is underpinned by a set of key features and skills such as empathy, listening, emotional intelligence, confidence, and clarity, amongst others.
+The Trust recognises that communication is underpinned by a set of key features and skills such as empathy, listening, emotional intelligence, confidence and clarity amongst others.

-We are an inclusive charity, welcoming proposals which target people experiencing multiple deprivation or other groups demonstrably facing major hurdles to employment, especially; women, people with physical, mental, or learning disabilities and refugees.
+We are an inclusive charity, welcoming proposals which target people experiencing multiple deprivation or other groups demonstrably facing major hurdles to employment especially; women, people with physical, mental, or learning disabilities and refugees.

 We will fund:

-• A UK charity that has been registered with the Charity Commission for at least 3 years
+• A UK charity that has been registered with the Charity Commission for at least 3 years and has an annual turnover of £25,000 to £500,000

 • Annual repeat funding for up to 3 years – subject to satisfactory annual reviews of progress and impact